Teens, Politics, Kindness: Being Compassionate, Even When It’s Hard

 Without a crystal ball or a magic wand, the best I can tell my kids goes something like this: Read, research, and be informed.
 Talk to people you trust and even talk (civilly!) with those you don’t, if you’re trying to understand different points of view.
 Assume that those who disagree and hold beliefs you find confusing or even repellent feel as strongly about them as you feel about yours, and it’s okay to believe their reasons don’t make sense, but it’s not okay to believe these people are stupid or somehow inferior to you.
 (As the saying goes: you’re entitled to your opinion, even if it’s wrong.)
 We disagree with opinions, not people.
 Assume that people who are hateful are motivated by fear and pain, because happy people aren’t mean to others.
 The best way to represent your beliefs as the most reasonable/rational is to exemplify the characteristics you value—so be kind, be compassionate, be thoughtful, don’t be reactive.
 Once you’re able to, vote, of course.
 But these principles work for every facet of life, really.
 This isn’t about politics.
 It’s about how you choose to live your life.
 Do you want to be scared, unhappy, combative, bombastic?
 Or do you want to be thoughtful, measured, content in your personal choices, and inclusive (even of those whose opinions you don’t share)?

-As much as this election cycle has left me disheartened about the state of politics in our country right now, it has also provided countless teachable moments with my kids, reassured me that this next generation is thinking critically, and challenged me to make harder choices and leave the knee-jerk reactions behind.
+As much as the 2016 presidential election cycle left me disheartened about the state of politics in our country right now, it also provided countless teachable moments with my kids, challenged me to make harder choices, and leave the knee-jerk reactions behind.
 I will hold to all of that, because they’re all good, important things which give me hope.